-The NZASE Ethics Committee meets once a month to consider applications.
+The NZ Animal Ethics Committee meets once a month to consider applications.
 Please ensure that your application is submitted at least two weeks before the Committee meets.
 Approval is required before any work commences.

-Meeting dates for 2024:
+Meeting dates for 2025: See their website.